top of page

 Flying must comply with legal daylight regulations.

-Serious violations, especially controlled or prohibited airspace infringements, may lead to immediate disqualification and possible reporting to authorities.
+Serious violations, especially controlled or prohibited airspace infringements, may lead to immediate exclusion and possible reporting to authorities.

 Participants are solely responsible for compliance.